Dhariwal, India: Demographics

+The table below shows the population of different religious groups in Dhariwal city and their gender ratio, as of 2011 census.

 History

 During British rule, the New Egerton Woolen Mills (established in 1880 then purchased by Sir Alexander MacRobert in 1884) produced woolen worsted and hosiery of all kinds - in 1904 the company employed 908 people.
 These mills were famous throughout colonial India and were the only mills in Punjab at that time.